duckmanager/Bathymetric-map-Lake-Caputh/README.md

     input: data_dir :path of data including the .txt files with external GPS data.
 This cant contain other .txt files than the external GPS.
 Only one external GPS file per day can be processed.
 May need to combine them amnually.
 Take care of keeping the BESTPOSA and GPZDA order! external GPS: external GPS - PNR21 with BESTPOSA and GPZDA at 1Hz sampling rate

-    output: gps_geodf_projected : GeoDataFrame with date, utc, lat -in WGS84, long  -in WGS84, DOP (lat), DOP (lon), VDOP and pointgeometry - in UTM 32N - for each second of the external GPS turned on
+    output: gps_geodf_projected : GeoDataFrame with date, utc, lat -in WGS84, long  -in WGS84,hgt above mean sea level (meters), DOP (lat), DOP (lon), VDOP and pointgeometry - in UTM 32N - for each second of the external GPS turned on

     functionality: iterates through the .txt files in data_dir.
     Iterates through each file and saves longitude and latitude in WGS84 from BESTPOSA and couples with date and utc from next following GPZDA.
 This assumes that first BESTPOSA comes before first GPZDA and they keep the same order.
 These samples are saved into a DataFrame, converted into a GeoDataFrame and projected from WGS84 to EPSG:25833.